MiYanDoris/GraspVLA-playground/README.md

 ## Citation

-If you find this work useful, please cite:
+If you found this repository useful, please consider to cite the following works:

+- Our paper:
 ```bibtex
 @article{deng2025graspvla,
     title={GraspVLA: a Grasping Foundation Model Pre-trained on Billion-scale Synthetic Action Data},